 Chicken and Potato Roti is a Bajan favorite and can be picked up at various locations across the island as a snack, or you can cook it at home as a main meal.
-This is a great dish to serve when entertaining as people can help themselves, it is very filling, and for those with an enormous appetite, they can go back for more!
+This is a great dish to serve when entertaining as people can help themselves, it is very filling, and those with an enormous appetite can return for more!

 You will need the following ingredients: